-A wiser person’s advice is to always go for lower gauge wire if you can afford it but if you want to save money then you can use 16 gauge wire for a speaker that is 6-ohm and for a distance of 45-50 ft.
+At A Glance: A wiser person’s advice is to always go for lower gauge wire if you can afford it but if you want to save money then you can use 16 gauge wire for a speaker that is 6 ohms and for a distance of 45-50 ft.

 12 Vs 14 Vs 16 vs 18 gauge.
 Which is better?